NiceKype/NiceBot/README.md

 You only need to invite the bot to your server to get it activated.

 ## Support
 You need help with the bot?
-Then have a look on these links:
+Then have a look on these links:<br>
 [Documentation](#) • [Discord Server](https://nicekype.dev/discord)

 ## License